jacubero/VBF/Sphinx/source/bibliography.rst

 ..
 [Chaum:E85] Chaum, D. and Evertse, J.-H. (1985).
 Crytanalysis of des with a reduced number of rounds: Sequences of linear factors in block ciphers.
 In CRYPTO, pages 192ñ211.

 ..
+[Chen:02] Chen, L., Fu, F.-W., and Wei, V. K. (2002).
+On the constructions and nonlinearity of binary vector correlation-immune functions.
+In Information Theory, 2002.
+Proceedings.
+2002 IEEE International Symposium on Information Theory, page 39.

+..
 [Courtois:03] N. Courtois.
 Fast algebraic attacks on stream ciphers with linear feedback.
 In Advances in cryptology CRYPTO 2003, Lecture Notes in Computer Science 2729, pages 177-194, 2003.

+.. [courtois2002cryptanalysis] Courtois, N. and Meier, W. (2002).
+Algebraic attacks on stream ciphers with linear feedback.
+In Advances in cryptology EUROCRYPT 2003, Lecture Notes in Computer Science 2656, pages 346ñ359.

 ..
 [CourtoisM:02] N. Courtois and W. Meier.
 Algebraic attacks on stream ciphers with linear feedback.
 In Advances in cryptology EUROCRYPT 03, Lecture Notes in Computer Science 2656, pages 346-359, 2002.